zang74/jellyfin_config_backup/README.md

 This works best if you have a static data folder for your Jellyfin container.
 Otherwise, you'll need to find out the hash for your data container.
 Additionally updating the container without a static data location will mean the hash will change, and you'll need to update your script.
 So it's always recommended to use a static data folder.

 It's also recommended that keep both your static Jellyfin config and script locations separate and *outside* of network shares (`'/volume1/docker/jellyfin/config'` and  `'/volume1/.scripts/'` respectively), simply for security and stability reasons.
 Having your Jellyfin config accessible via network share is one more point of failure. `'/volume1/.scripts'` is a non-standard recommended location for a reason.
-As wel, if anything in your Jellyfin config gets deleted or changed by anything but the Jellyfin server and things may be borked and your server may.
+As well, if anything in your Jellyfin config gets deleted or changed by anything but the Jellyfin server and things may be borked and your server may.

 Credit to [Gabisonfire](https://github.com/Gabisonfire/emby_backup) for the original emby_backup from which this is based.